kiticonbit/sa.it-academy.by/docks/Home_Tasks/README.md

 - Synchronise with with your local repository from previous task
 - Add project into remote repositories each all, one by one
 - Create slack/email integration push/commit events
+- Automate pushing your commits to all git hostings (bash/python/go.. scripts)

 All your repository urls put into files `03.GIT.Hosting.md` and add to your repository, then prepare PR (Pull Request)